APercy/steampunk_blimp/README.md

 To go up, press Jump (space).
 Note that it takes some pressure from the boiler.
 To go down, hold sneak (shift).

 Forward increases the propeller power, Backward reduces.
-To go reverse, hold aux (E key) and backward together.
 There is a power mode.
 When the lever reaches the up limit, hold E and forward to increase the acceleration.
 But note that the boiler will lose pressure.
 The blimp inventory can be accessed by Aux (E) + rightclick.